Chart Color Schemes

 Lyons is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Lyons has a high level of cultural diversity, with 39.3% of its population born overseas and 40.0% speaking a language other than English at home.
-The predominant religion in Lyons is Christianity, accounting for 46.5% of the population.
-Hinduism is notably overrepresented in Lyons compared to Greater Darwin, comprising 6.2% versus 5.1%.
+Christianity is the main religion in Lyons, making up 46.5% of people there.
+Hinduism is overrepresented compared to Greater Darwin, comprising 6.2% of Lyons' population versus 5.1%.

 Frequently Asked Questions - Diversity